pypeit/PypeIt/doc/mosfire_howto.rst

 +++

-As mentioned before, we use the OH lines in the science frames to perform the wavelength calibration, therefore, the ``MasterArc`` image is basically the combined science frames.
+As mentioned before, we use the OH lines in the science frames to perform the wavelength calibration, therefore, the ``MasterArc`` image is made by the combined science frames.

 Here is a zoom-in screenshot of the ``MasterArc`` image as viewed with `ginga`_: